Our Commitments

 Can you tell us more about the objectives of this project and its impact?

-Haiti is among the countries most severely affected by deforestation and contends chronic instability.
+Haiti is among the countries most severely affected by deforestation and continues to experience chronic instability.
 The population faces challenges with an often inadequate and poor-quality nutritional diet.

 Our project is based in the town of Anse-à-Pitres, in the south-east of the country.
 Since 2010, Sadhana Forest Haiti has been working to help local people become food self-sufficient while simultaneously restoring forest ecosystems for the long term.
 We involve local people in planting indigenous, nutritious trees that are particularly well-suited to the region's fine, degraded soils and difficult climatic conditions.

 With the aim of sharing knowledge with as many people as possible, our association also offers free courses tailored to the specific needs of communities.
-For instance, we have provided training to many local farmers for teaching permaculture, and they, in turn, have trained 7,000 people already!
+For instance, we have provided training to many local farmers to teach permaculture, and they, in turn, have already trained 7,000 people.

 Cyclura cornuta, a reptile species in Haiti